 Postdoctoral Psychology at Santa Clara Psychiatry and CDRP

 The Santa Clara Department of Mental Health and Addiction Medicine Recovery Services is comprised of a main campus at 19000 Homestead Road in Cupertino, that houses Adult Psychiatry, Child Psychiatry, and a Chemical Dependency Recovery Program (CDRP).
 Additionally, there are three satellite clinics that provide mental health services at convenient locations within the community.
-The residency program utilizes the main campus at Cupertino for postdoctoral training, where two residents train on the child team, one trains on the adult team and one trains in AMRS.Director of Training: Olga Rosito, PhD
+The residency program utilizes the main campus at Cupertino for postdoctoral training, where three residents train on the child team, one resident trains on the adult team and one trains in AMRS.Director of Training: Olga Rosito, PhD